-All electric chainsaws are quieter than gas models and require much less maintenance; there's no need to worry about mixing oil and gas, cleaning up after spills or cleaning fouled spark plugs.
-You do have to haul a heavy-duty extension cord along behind you, but most users who do light work in a relatively small area say that running a quiet but reasonably powerful electric chainsaw is well worth that minor inconvenience.
+Electric chainsaws are lighter and quieter than gas chainsaws, and they require much less maintenance.
+There's no need to worry about mixing oil and gas, cleaning up after spills or cleaning fouled spark plugs.
+You do have to haul a heavy-duty extension cord along behind you, but most users who do light work in a relatively small area that is within reach of an electrical outlet say that an electric chainsaw's combination of power and quietness is well worth that minor inconvenience.

 Out of all corded electric chainsaws, the WORX WG303.1 (Est. $90) stands out for its combination of convenience and power.
 This 11-pound, 16-inch chainsaw draws 14.5 amps of current and puts out an impressive 3.5 hp at peak power — more than the Best Reviewed gas chainsaw, the Husqvarna 440E (Est. $290).
 Professional testers say it gets through logs as fast as the fastest light-duty gas saws, though not as fast as a heavy-duty saw like the Husqvarna 455 Rancher (Est. $440).
 It also has a nice range of safety and convenience features, including a chain brake, an anti-kickback chain, metal bucking spikes for improved torque, tool-free tensioning, and an automatic oiling mechanism to keep the chain lubed up and running smoothly without interrupting you sawing job.
 WORX backs this saw with a 3-year warranty.